simonspa/corryvreckan/src/modules/AlignmentMillepede/README.md

 * `residual_cut`: Residual cut to reject a track as an outlier.
 Default value is `0.05mm`;
 * `residual_cut_init`: Initial residual cut for outlier rejection in the first iteration.
 This value is applied for the first iteration and replaced by `residual_cut` thereafter.
 Default value is `0.6mm`.
 * `number_of_stddev`: Cut to reject track candidates based on their Chi2/ndof value.
 Default value is `0`, i.e. the feature is disabled.
-* `sigmas`: Uncertainties for each of the alignment parameters.
-Defaults to `0.05, 0.05, 0.5, 0.005, 0.005, 0.005`.
+* `sigmas`: Uncertainties for each of the alignment parameters described above, in their respective units.
+Defaults to `50um, 50um, 50um, 0.005rad, 0.005rad, 0.005rad`.
 * `convergence`: Convergence value at which the module stops iterating.
+It is defined as the sum of all residuals divided by the number of free parameters.
 Default value is `10e-5`.

 ### Usage
 ```toml